 NGC 1332

 NGC 1332 is an almost edge-on elliptical galaxy located in constellation of Eridanus.
 Situated about 70 million light years away, it is a member of the Eridanus cluster of galaxies, a cluster of about 200 galaxies.
 It is also the brightest member of the NGC 1332 Group.
 It was discovered by William Herschel on 9 December 1784.
 NGC 1332 has a Hubble classification of E, which indicates it is an elliptical galaxy.
 It is moving away from the Milky Way at a rate of 1,553 km/s.
 Its size on the night sky is 4.5' x 1.4' which is proportional to its real size of 92 000 ly.
 NGC 1332 is an early-type galaxy.
 Despite their name, early-type galaxies are much older than spiral galaxies, and mostly comprise old, red-colored stars.
 Very little star formation occurs in these galaxies; the lack of star formation in elliptical galaxies appears to start at the center and then slowly propagates outward.
 One supernova has been observed in NGC 1332: SN 1982E (type unknown, mag.
-14).
+14) was discovered by Marina Wischnjewsky on 29 March 1982.

 More Images: